-He is the Truth, wisdom, bliss, action-less, non-attached, all-pervading, intensely subtle, indemonstrable, facing all directions and immortal.
+He is the Truth, wisdom, bliss, action-less, non-attached, all-pervading, intensely subtle, indemonstrable, facing all directions, and immortal.

-Sage Shandilya: Why it is called as Atman?
+Sage Shandilya: Why it is called Atman?

-The Sage Atharvan: Because it attains everything, gets everything and consumes everything.
+The Sage Atharvan: Because it attains everything, gets everything, and consumes everything.

-Sage Shandilya: Why it is called as Mahesvara?
+Sage Shandilya: Why it is called Mahesvara?

-The Sage Atharvan: Because he grows out of echo of the sound (Pranava) and the power of Atman (that rules everything).
+The Sage Atharvan: Because he grows out of the echo of the sound (Pranava) and the power of Atman (that rules everything).

 Sage Shandilya: Why then it is known as Dattatreya?

-The Sage Atharvan: Being satisfied by the penance of Sage Atri seeking to have a son, the ever effulgent Lord gave his own self to him to have his son born of Anusuya.
+The Sage Atharvan: Being satisfied by the penance of Sage Atri seeking to have a son, the ever-effulgent Lord gave himself to him to have his son born of Anusuya.
 For this reason, he is Dattatreya.

 One should contemplate on Dattatreya, who is auspicious and serene, who resembles like the gem of Indra-Neela, who takes his abode in Maya and Atman, who is nude and takes the directions as his clothes, who has his limbs smeared with holy ashes, who wears the crown of matted hairs, who is being the magnificent lord of four hands and capacious limbs, eyes resembling like full-flown lotus flowers, who is the treasure of Yoga and Jnana, who is the Guru of the universe, who is being the object adored by all the yogis, who is compassionate of his devotees, who is the witness of everything and being served by the accomplished adepts.
 To him who meditates on him, all sins are destroyed and he will attain the pleasant bliss.